F1 Visa Rules: Important Rules to Know

 Duration of Status

-On a final note, F1 visa holders are admitted to the U.S. under what is called Duration of Status.
+To fully understand what is an F1 student, it is important to know that F1 visa holders are admitted to the U.S. under what is called Duration of Status.
 Unlike most employment based visas, Duration of Status is not an expiration, meaning a date is not provided by which the foreign national must either extend or depart the U.S. Rather, F1 visa holders admitted Duration of Status, who maintain their status, will be considered lawfully present as long as they abide by the terms of their F1 visa, even if you change programs or go on to higher education.

 Conclusion